alves-nickolas/alves-nickolas.github.io/seminars/index.md

 I've given a number of seminars throughout the years.
 This is an incomplete list of them, accompanied by lecture notes and/or slideshows whenever possible.
 Seminars are chronologically ordered, with older entries at the bottom of the page.
 As usual, the description is given in the same language as the material provided.

+## Adventure Is Out There
+### A Mathematical Explanation of Cartography

+**Abstract:** It might not seem so at first sight, but cartography can be quite an interesting subject for a mathematician.
+Is it possible to make a perfect map of the Earth?
+What would configure a perfect map?
+Which sets could be mapped perfectly and yield an interesting theory?
+Motivated by these questions, we shall go in an adventure through the far lands of Topology and Differential Geometry in our quest to chart the world.

+**Data:** May 22 and 29, 2020.

+This pair of seminars was presented at the Wigner Group at IFUSP.
+The slideshow for the first half can be found [here](https://alves-nickolas.github.io/seminars/Adventure-Is-Out-There-I.pdf) while lecture notes for both seminars are available [here](https://alves-nickolas.github.io/pdf/Differential_Geometry.pdf).

 ## A Noite dos Mortos-Físicos

 **Resumo:** A noção de vida após a morte tem se mostrado encantadora na cultura pop, e diversos filmes, séries e outras formas de mídia tem utilizado criaturas monstruosas como zumbis e vampiros para contar suas histórias.
 Em geral, estas envolvem apocalipses causados por uma infecção que faz com que os contaminados morram e retornem à vida de uma maneira profana.
 Neste seminário, apresentaremos aos alunos ingressantes do IFUSP como é possível utilizar ferramentas físicas, em particular técnicas envolvendo sistemas dinâmicos não-lineares, para descrever a evolução de um apocalipse zumbi e estudar sob quais condições a espécie humana tem chances de prevalecer.
 Tome cuidado: nas condições certas, uma equação pode ser a diferença entre a vida e a morte.